-Permitting the entry of non-compliant wood packaging results in increased risks of pest establishment in Canada and increased uses of pesticide treatments including methyl bromide to remove associated pests.
+Permitting the entry of non-compliant wood packaging results in increased risk of pest establishment in Canada and increased use of pesticide treatments including methyl bromide to remove associated pests.
 Canada is a signatory to the Montreal Protocol and is taking steps to reduce its overall use of methyl bromide.
 However, where wood packaging may pose an immediate risk for the entry of a pest, the CFIA or CBSA will order treatment of the non-compliant wood packaging, as prescribed in Appendix 1, prior to it being ordered removed from Canada.

 All costs incurred in the disposition of non-compliant wood packaging are the responsibility of the person or organization having custody of the non-compliant wood packaging materials at the time of entry to Canada (including port or berthing facilities receiving untreated ship borne dunnage).

 4.1 Ship Borne Dunnage

 Non-compliant ship borne dunnage must be secured on the marine vessel so that pests may not escape while in Canadian waters (e.g. under tarp, cover or within closed holds or containers) or at the port area in a container secured against the escape of pests (e.g. a closed disposal bin) until inspected by the CBSA.
 Failure to hold ship borne dunnage appropriately may result in additional enforcement measures being applied to the person or organization having custody of the dunnage.